-A bijou family bathroom given a glamourous makover with a double-ended cast iron rolltop bath and bespoke tiled shelves.
-When space is at a premium finding enough storage can be difficult; a drawer vanity unit and bespoke shelving addressed this very successfully in this bathroom.
-The painting is specially designed to work in a bathroom, and the addition of a blind in coordinating colours pulls it all together.
+The family bathroom was given a glamorous makeover with a double-ended cast iron roll-top bath and bespoke tiled shelves.
+When space is at a premium finding enough storage can be difficult; a drawer vanity unit and bespoke shelving addressed this very successfully.
+The painting is specially designed to work in a bathroom, and the addition of a blind in coordinating colours pulls the room together.

-This loft bathroom was slipped into a sloping roof space for two girls; the simple neutral scheme is accented by unique mosaic tiles, which are also used in the bespoke storage unit that runs the length of the low wall, providing much needed storage in an otherwise difficult space.
-A round basin makes the most of the space available.
+The loft bathroom was slipped into a sloping roof space for two girls; the simple neutral scheme is accented by unique mosaic tiles, which are also used in the bespoke storage unit that runs the length of the low wall, providing much needed storage in an otherwise difficult space.
+A round basin helped utilise available space, while imbuing a sense of elegance.